LukeShortCloud/rootpages/src/commands/package_managers.rst

    "--disableexcludes=all", "disable all excluded packages (re-enable them) from the configuration files" "-y", "automatically proceed (do not ask for user input)" "--releasever=", "this will temporarily interpret the ""releasever"" variable in the repository files as a different operating system version"
-   "check", "check for problems between yum and the rpm databse" "--installroot", "install the package to another directory root that is not /"
+   "check", "check for problems between yum and the rpm database" "--installroot", "install the package to another directory root that is not /"

 .. csv-table::